Benefits of divorce mediation

 A mediation divorce can be especially helpful for divorcing parents.
 Mothers and fathers can decide child custody and child support without going to court.
 Mediation can help divorcing moms and dads:

-After divorce mediation, many spouses are glad they tried the path of peace for their divorce.
+After divorce mediation, many parents are glad they tried the path of peace for their divorce.